abrahamparayil/icfoss-and-community/README.md

 **What is exactly the Free Software Community of Kerala?**

-The Free Software Community of Kerala is a group of communities and societies that use, evangelise and contribute to Free Software functioning from Kerala.
+When the phrase 'Free Software Community of Kerala' is used in this website, it is refering to a group of communities and societies that use, evangelise and contribute to Free Software functioning from Kerala.
 Here's an incomplete list of Free Softwrae communities in Kerala:

 | Sl# | Name                                      | Website                                    | Matrix Room ID           |